Sephraih/BTReinforcementLearning/README.md

 It is recommended to toggle them via the arena prefab found in the env folder.

 The short movie can alternatively be found with english subtitles on: https://www.youtube.com/watch?v=3PAeLEF0PYQ

+To Build run trainings, ML-Agents version 0.14.0 and TensorFlow version 2.0.1 are required.
+Unity version 2019.3.0b3 was used for both game prototype of the project 2 module and this thesis project.
+Pythong version 3.7 has to be installed on the system.